 However, this was not the first study of this kind and has added to the growing evidence of the damaging effects of outdoor air pollution on our eye and .

-At April’s Virtual Clinic, we’ll be joined by Tunde Peto, who is a professor of clinical ophthalmology at Queen's University, Belfast.
+At April’s webinar, we’ll be joined by Tunde Peto, who is a professor of clinical ophthalmology at Queen's University, Belfast.
 Tunde was involved in the most recent study and will talk more about the findings and what they mean for our eyes and general health.

-The Virtual Clinic will be held on Tuesday 20 April at 7pm.
+The webinar will be held on Tuesday 20 April at 7pm.